-So what should you use instead?
-Use help resources that can provide an explanation and/or guidance and therefore ensure that learning is happening.
-See the "Math Assistance Outside of the Classroom" section of this syllabus for several great suggestions.
+There exist websites and apps that "do" math problems for us.
+Do not use them.
+Instead, use help resources that can provide an explanation and/or guidance and therefore ensure that learning is happening, such as a one-on-one appointment with me.
+See the "Math Assistance Outside of the Classroom" section of this syllabus for several other great suggestions.